tranant2/CMSE823FinalProject/README.md

 ﻿# CMSE823FinalProject

- File 1 contains the code to create the test mateices and Calibration Matrix.
+CMSE_823_Project.ipynb contains the code to create the test mateices and Calibration Matrix.

- File 2 contains code to create the Orbital Responds Matrix.
+ ORM_on_LS1FS1.ipynb contains code to create the Orbital Responds Matrix.